radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 4. Deploy additional clusters as needed (different sites/data centers).

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - Although variants are possible, below are the most deployed architectures.
-If you would like to discuss an alternative approach that you think would meet your needs, please contact support@radiantlogic.com.**
+>Although variants are possible, below are the most deployed architectures.
+If you would like to discuss an alternative approach that you think would meet your needs, please contact support@radiantlogic.com.

 ## Basic Architecture